redhat-cop/vault-config-operator/readme.md

 ## The common authentication section

-All APIs share a common authentication section, details can be found [here](./docs/auth-section.md)
+All APIs share a common authentication section, details can be found [here](./docs/auth-section.md) Every time a resource is reconciled a new authentication is performed and a new token is requeued from Vault.
+For the token will be used for reconcile cycle possible for a few calls and then forgotten.
+The whole process should normally take a fraction of a second, maybe a few seconds on a very busy pod.
+It is recommended to dedicate an authentication engine just for the vault-configuration-operator controller and keep the token TTL so 10-20s.
+This will prevent a proliferation of tokens on the Vault side.

 ## End to end example